jondashkyle/project-starterkit/readme.md

 ## structure

+there isn’t a need to stick to any specific structuring, but i find this setup to work well.

+## root

 the root directory contains three directories:

 - **documents** contains any non-public files related to the project, such as assets from the client, design files, invoices, etc…